 - Cut buns in half, and brush lightly with olive oil.

 - Heat a griddle pan on medium heat for four to five minutes and toast the buns until golden.
 Set aside.

 - Start to heat canola oil in a small pot on low to medium heat.

-- Place dry salad greens on the bottom half of the buns to ensure that they protect the bun from any juices that may seep out of the burgers and cause the buns to become soggy.
+- Place dry salad greens on the bottom half of the buns to ensure that they protect the bun from any juices that may seep out of the patties and cause the buns to become soggy.